michi84o/AccessBattle/README.md

 The main user interface is implemented with WPF using .NET 4.5.
 You need at least Windows Vista SP2, Windows 7 SP1 or newer to use it.
 I tested it on Windows 7.

-The code is currently a complete mess.
-I am focusing on making the game run.
-When it does I will clean it up and add some documentation.

 Here is an example of a console based UI: